Notification area animations

 - Any notification should support an animation that further signals activity / tries to get the user's attention: a pulse, flash, etc. It would be beneficial if the notification area widget was responsible for these effects, so that individual notifications wouldn't have to handle it.

-#2 Updated by vermil over 5 years ago
+#2 Updated by vermil about 9 years ago

 May I suggest consideration of visually different 'pulse' types depending on issue type.
 Let's say resource, engine and map?